Moremi Game Reserve Camping and Self-Drive Safari

 Lion sat in the pouring rain on the track between South Gate and Black Pools ©Lifejourney4two

-Being the rainy season, some of the track was underwater, and although we tried to follow the tyre tracks of previous cars, some were uncomfortably deep.
+Being the rainy season, some of the tracks were underwater, and although we tried to follow the tyre tracks of previous cars, some were uncomfortably deep.

 Each time we’d had rain on our trip, the storm clouds had passed relatively quickly.
 On this day, however, the rain persisted.